ReqApi/git-cheat-sheet/git-cheat-sheet.md

 git submodule add URL
 git submodule update # pull the submodules in the repo, needed for updating submodules, & for when repo is cloned to another computer

+git checkout # Grabs the latest version of a file from the repository and adds it to local copy, overwriting existing